Cast-Iron Skillet Buttermilk Cornbread

 - 07

-Carefully return the skillet to the 425°F oven and bake for 20 to 25 minutes, until the top is deeply browned, the edges have pulled away crisply from the iron, and a toothpick inserted in the center comes out clean.
+Return the skillet to the oven and bake for 20 to 25 minutes, until the top is browned and the edges have pulled away slightly from the pan.

 - 08